macobra52/smb3-hacks/SMB3 IPS/readme.md

 Easy Power-up System
 ----------

-In addition to the change above, modifies power-up block logic to always give you the next level power-up (Fire Flower or Leaf), instead of a Mushroom.
+In addition to the change above, modifies power-up block logic to always give you the next level power-up (Fire Flower or Leaf), instead of a Mushroom while small.

 Special Panels